Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-auction.md

 ### Why doesn't everyone bid for the max length?

-For the duration of the slot the `DOTs` bid in the auction will be locked up.
-This means that there are opportunity costs from the possibility of using those `DOTs` for something else.
+For the duration of the slot the `SOLARs` bid in the auction will be locked up.
+This means that there are opportunity costs from the possibility of using those `SOLARs` for something else.
 For parachains that are beneficial to AXIASolar, this should align the interests between parachains and the AXIASolar Relay Chain.

 ### How does this mechanism help ensure parachain diversity?